We all get a lot of feedback.

 And share this with a friend or colleague who would benefit!

 We do much more unpacking of Unhooking from Praise and Criticism, and giving and receiving feedback, with case studies, coaching demos + lots of Q&A in the Playing Big courses.
-The courses will be starting up soon.
-Stay tuned for details and to join!
+Learn more about our programs here!